 It is a data analysis technique to find trends in the time series data (data collected over a period represented in terms of the time or interval).
 Through this analysis, we can use an appropriate model for forecasting and hence make better business decisions.

 This technique classifies data into smaller groups on the basis of one or more quantitative variables.
 For example, a doctor can identify those patients who are at high, medium, or low risk of COVID-19 based on attributes like cough, fever, sneezing, etc.

 4. AI and ML Techniques

 4.1 Decision Trees

 Decision trees split the data into subsets by asking relevant questions related to the data.
 Read more about decision trees.

-This is a technique where the dimensionality of the data is reduced by rotating and achieving the principal directions.
+This is a technique that reduces the dimensionality of the data by rotating and achieving the principal directions.
 PCA considers the direction with the highest variance to be the most important.

 4.4 Artificial Neural Networks

 These are a series of algorithms that recognize the underlying relationships in a set of data that follows how a human brain would work.
 ANN is inspired by biological neural networks.
 Such programs learn on their own without much external supervision or support.